cabreramouzo/citi_challenge/README.md

 # Learns:
 This project allowed me to understand better how to create a system as a micro-service, dockerize it and deploy it in Heroku.
 Also I learn a lot about NLP and how to handle with text tokenization.
 For me was a big challenge beacause I never build a docker project before and also was my first project deployed in Heroku.

-I also have some difficulties majority with NLP tokenization and handling with spaCy library, because it has pretty things to understand how the library manage tokenization and how it performs categorization.
-Due every language is different, for me was pretty dificult to develop a single code to manage all languages supported by this system.
+I also have some difficulties, mainly with NLP tokenization and handling with spaCy library, because it has a pretty amount of things to understand how the library manages tokenization and how it performs categorization.
+Due to every language is different, for me was pretty difficult to develop a single code to manage all languages supported by this system.

 I needed to adapt to new thigs, tools and frameworks for me like software architecture, virtual enviroments for python, [Django REST framework](https://www.django-rest-framework.org), [docker](https://www.docker.com), [poetry](https://python-poetry.org), testing, [Heroku](https://id.heroku.com/login), django apps inside project, and many more :)